What is Attribution Modeling and How Can it Help you Understand your Marketing Efforts Better?

 Short answer: it’s the analytics method of determining what marketing channels, ads, sources, keywords, and tactics are driving or contributing the most to your website’s conversions.

 Attribution is critical to marketing success because nothing has a bigger influence on evaluating results than how you measure the impact of your advertising.
 Attribution modeling is a method of assigning a value to user touch-points that contribute to the result of a conversion or purchase and then assigns a value to each.
 Last-click attribution gives all the credit to the final clicked ad and corresponding keyword and ignores any other marketing that occurred before the purchase.
+Google’s article titled “Beyond Last Click Attribution” is great resource for the topic and reference for this article.

 If your customers aren’t getting a seamless experience across mobile devices, apps, web, and other channels, you’re likely losing them.
 What you need is a single solution that lets you connect the dots across devices and between online and physical experiences.